microsoft/ApplicationInsights-JS/extensions/applicationinsights-clickanalytics-js/README.md

 # Microsoft Application Insights JavaScript SDK - Click Analytics Plugin

-Click Analytics Plugin for the Application Insights Javascript SDK, enables automatic tracking of the click events on web pages based on `data-\*` meta tags.
+Click Analytics Plugin for the Application Insights Javascript SDK, enables automatic tracking of the click events on web pages based on `data-*` meta tags.
-This plugin uses the `data-\*` global attributes to capture the click events and populate telemetry data.
+This plugin uses the `data-*` global attributes to capture the click events and populate telemetry data.

 ## Some insights to effectively use the plugin

-1. If the clicked HTML element doesn't have the `data-\*` attribute and if the `useDefaultContentName` flag is set to true, the plugin captures the `id` and the standard HTML attribute for contentName.
+1. If the clicked HTML element doesn't have the `data-*` attribute and if the `useDefaultContentNameOrId` flag is set to true, the plugin captures the `id` and the standard HTML attribute for contentName.
 2.  `customDataPrefix` provided by user should always start with `data-`, for example `data-sample-`.
-The reasoning behind this is that, in HTML the `data-\*` global attributes form a class of attributes called custom data attributes, that allow proprietary information to be exchanged between the HTML and its DOM representation by scripts.
+The reasoning behind this is that, in HTML the `data-*` global attributes form a class of attributes called custom data attributes, that allow proprietary information to be exchanged between the HTML and its DOM representation by scripts.
 Also, older browsers (IE, Safari) will drop attributes that it doesn't understand on the floor, unless they start with `data-`.
-    The \* may be replaced by any name following the [production rule of XML names](https://www.w3.org/TR/REC-xml/#NT-Name) with the following restrictions:
+    The `*` in `data-*` may be replaced by any name following the [production rule of XML names](https://www.w3.org/TR/REC-xml/#NT-Name) with the following restrictions:

         - the name must not start with xml, whatever case is used for these letters;
         - the name must not contain any semicolon (U+003A);